 A dramatized version of this love story is relevant to my interests.
 Anything out there for me?

 Why, yes!
 Production began in February on a Lifetime original movie, “Harry & Meghan: A Royal Romance,” starring Murray Fraser and Parisa Fitz-Henley.
-It’ll air May 13 — just before the big day.
+It will air May 13 — just before the big day.
 Here’s a teaser to hold you over:

 This post, originally published March 1, has been updated.